jessfraz/blog/content/post/building-container-images-securely-on-kubernetes.md

 If you are running random builds from users off the internet I would suggest using VMs.
-You can use my patches to acs-engine to run all your pods in Intel's Clear Containers which are VMs and you would then have hardware isolation for your little builders :) You just need to use
+You can use my patches to acs-engine to run all your pods in Intel's Clear Containers and you would then have hardware isolation for your little builders :) You just need to use
 [this config](https://github.com/Azure/acs-engine/blob/master/examples/kubernetes-clear-containers.json).